Professor Jane Wills

 Peter Lanyon Building, University of Exeter, Penryn Campus, Treliever Road, Penryn, Cornwall, TR10 9FE, UK

-Please email to book a time during this hour, or for an alternative appointment, or just turn up: firstname.lastname@example.org
+Please email to book a time to meet: firstname.lastname@example.org

 Jane is Director of the Environment and Sustainability Institute (ESI) and Professor of Geography at the Centre for Geography and Environmental Science (CGES) at the University of Exeter in Cornwall, UK.

 Jane joined the campus in October 2017, moving from Queen Mary, University of London.
 Her research interests focus on the changing geopolitical economy of work and regional economic development, new forms of urban political alliances including community organizing and living wage campaigns, and the politics and practice of localism in the UK.
 Her most recent project has explored ways to engage the public in environmental improvements for biodiversity in open spaces in Cornwall.

 Other books include Locating Localism: Statecraft, citizenship and democracy (Policy Press, 2016), Global Cities at Work: New migrant divisions of labour (Pluto Press, 2010), Threads of Labour: Garment industry supply chains from the workers’ perspective (Blackwell, 2005), Place, Space and the New Labour Internationalisms (Blackwell, 2001), Geographies of Economies (Arnold, 1997) and Union Retreat and the Regions (Routledge, 1996).

 Her taught modules for CGES have included The Geography of Cornwall (first year); the Isles of Scilly Fieldtrip (second year); Geographies of Democracy (third year); Democracy, Sustainability and Citizenship (Masters).

 Broad research specialisms

-Over the past three decades Jane’s research has covered three different themes: (1) The changing geo-political-economy of work, labour supply and labour politics; (2) New forms of urban political alliances with a particular interest in community organising; and (3) the politics and practice of localism in England.
+Over the past three decades Jane’s emprically-focused research has covered three different themes: (1) The changing geo-political-economy of work, labour supply and labour politics; (2) New forms of urban political alliances with a particular interest in community organising; (3) the politics and practice of localism in England.

-For more information about research into the living wage campaign, papers and data, please visit my website at Queen Mary, University of London: www.geog.qmul.ac.uk/livingwage/
+For more information about research into the living wage campaign, papers and data, please visit the website located at Queen Mary, University of London: www.geog.qmul.ac.uk/livingwage/

-I am the administrator for the new campus choir at Penryn, Kana Tremough! and staff can sign up here.
+I am the administrator for the campus choir at Penryn, Kana Tremough! and all staff are welcome, sign up here.

 PhD, BA(Hons) Geography